Table of Contents

 AWS manages AWS Lambda’s whole infrastructure layer.
 AWS handles updating the underlying machines, minimizing network conflicts, and other issues on its own, thus customers don’t have much visibility into how the system works.

 Additionally, adopting AWS Lambda can help you save time on operational responsibilities because the service is fully controlled.
-Even while this also means you give up the freedom of operating your own infrastructure, you can spend more time concentrating on the application code when there is no infrastructure to maintain.
+While this means you give up the freedom of operating your own infrastructure, you can spend more time concentrating on the application code when there is no infrastructure to maintain.

 • A separate container is used to run each Lambda function, and each function is packaged into a new container when it is created by Lambda, which then runs that container on a multi-tenant cluster of servers run by AWS.